neslihanunal/DSA210-Macroeconomic-Influence-on-Donations/README.md

 - Identify how different macroeconomic indicators correlate with donation levels in the **United States and Europe**.
 - Determine whether **economic downturns lead to lower charitable contributions** or whether donors increase giving during crises.
 - Provide data-driven recommendations for nonprofits in the **education and disaster relief sectors** on how to **adapt to economic fluctuations**.
+- Offer insights into the effectiveness of public policies and incentive structures on fostering charitable giving.

 ---

 ## Limitations

-- Analysis is based on publicly available data, which may not capture private donation trends.
+- Analysis is based on **publicly available data,** which **may not capture private donation** trends.
 - Different countries and organizations follow **varying reporting standards**, affecting data consistency.
-- External influences, such as government policies and tax incentives, may also impact donation behaviors.
+- External influences, such as **government policies and tax incentives,** may also impact donation behaviors.

 ---